slumrig/didactic-rotary-phone/backend/README.md

 2. Run containers:
     ```
-    docker compose up --build --detach
+    docker compose up --build

-This starts the TODO app and MongoDB in detached mode (running in the background).
+This starts the TODO app and MongoDB (you can run in background with --detach if you like).

 3. Stop containers without removing them:
     ```